davnovak/davnovak.github.io/README.md

 *ViVAE* is an embedding framework that demonstrably improves structure preservation, interpretability and QC in scRNA-seq dimensionality reduction.
 Using VAEs, a novel stochastic-MDS loss (based on [SQuadMDS](https://github.com/PierreLambert3/SQuaD-MDS-and-FItSNE-hybrid)) and data de-noising, we achieve a better balance of local and global structure preservation with scRNA-seq data.
 Additionally, the model is equipped with a novel and generalisable algorithm for detecting latent space distortions (encoder indicatrices) and integrates with [FlowSOM](https://github.com/saeyslab/FlowSOM_Python).
-I am the first author of a manuscript we are now revising with my co-authors from Ghent University and UCLouvain (read first version of the [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) here).
+I am the first author the associated manuscript, penned with my co-authors from Ghent University and UCLouvain (read current [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v3) here).
 The work was presented at CYTO 2024.

 ### [**GroupEnc**](https://github.com/saeyslab/GroupEnc)